eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ### Invoke

 The Digital Twin's invoke operation allows you to call an instance's command.
-You can use the member path to specify which of the instance's command is to be perfromed.
+You can use the member path to specify which of the instance's command is to be performed.
 ![Invoke Sequence Diagram](diagrams/invoke_sequence.svg)